restradaaguila/Transformers4knapperskills/README.md

 # Transformers4knapperskills
 This study seeks to combine Dynamic Image Analysis and deep learning methods to evaluate if debitage assemblages from knappers with different expertise levels vary significantly.
-We collected debitage from knappers with varying levels of expertise ranging between <1-15 years of experience.
+I collected debitage from knappers with varying levels of expertise ranging between <1-15 years of experience.

 ## My Research- Skill and Craftspeople in the Past